majo-z/RegexNfaMatch/README.md

 ```bash
 > main.exe
 ```
-5. Alternatively, you can run the program without compiling and producing executable file as follows:
+5. Alternatively, you can run the program without producing executable file as follows:
 ```bash
 >go run main.go
 ```